ShijiZ/cs222-fall20-team-10/report/project2.md

   recordsSection | freeBytesSection | slotsDirectory | numSlots | FreeBytes
   - recordsSection: Each record is stored from left to right.
   - freeBytesSection: Free bytes in the page.
-  - slotsDirectory: Two unsigned short for each record stored from right to left. (details explained below)
+  - slotsDirectory: Two shorts for each record stored from right to left. (details explained below)
   - numSlots: An unsigned short value storing the total number of slots stored in the page.
   - FreeBytes: An unsigned short value storing the total free bytes in the page.